schacon/gitbook/text/02_Git_Object_Db_Basics/0_ Git_Object_Db_Basics.markdown

 ## The Git Object Database ##

+### The SHA ###

-We already saw in <<understanding-commits>> that all commits are stored under a 40-digit "object name".
-In fact, all the information needed to represent the history of a project is stored in objects with such names.
+All the information needed to represent the history of a project is stored in files referenced by a 40-digit "object name" that looks something like this:

+    6ff87c4664981e4397625791c8ea3bbb5f2279a3

+You will see these 40-character strings all over the place in Git.
 In each case the name is calculated by taking the SHA1 hash of the contents of the object.
 The SHA1 hash is a cryptographic hash function.
 What that means to us is that it is impossible to find two different